 Federal law mandates that no individual with a disability "shall solely on the basis of his handicap be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity."
-Dordt College complies with section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+Dordt University complies with section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.

 Students are not required to reveal a disability in their college application, but revealing a disability may be beneficial especially if there is a discrepancy in the application information (e.g. GPA and ACT scores).
 Special admission considerations may be made on a case by case basis if the student does not meet minimum requirements for admission due to a disability.
 Making the college aware of any disability enables the college to make proper accommodations for the student as soon as he or she arrives on campus.

-Dordt College provides academic services support for students who qualify, including those with learning, mobility, sensory, health, or psychological disabilities.
+Dordt University provides academic services support for students who qualify, including those with learning, mobility, sensory, health, or psychological disabilities.
 The Coordinator of Services for Students with Disabilities (CSSD) arranges for services with individual students.